zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/5/_index.md

 ### Create a Hyper-V virtual switch

 Recall that the `awesome_customers` cookbook downloads the SQL Server 2012 Express installer from download.microsoft.com.
-So when you create the base virtual machine, you'll need to configure access to the Internet.
+To reach the site, you'll need to configure the base virtual image to have Internet access.

-So do so, you'll choose the network adapter on your workstation that can access the Internet and create a [virtual switch](https://technet.microsoft.com/en-us/library/Hh831823.aspx) that provides the virtual machine with access to that adapter.
+To do so, you'll choose the network adapter on your workstation that can access the Internet and create a [virtual switch](https://technet.microsoft.com/en-us/library/Hh831823.aspx) that provides the virtual machine with access to that adapter.

 The first step is to list all network adapters.
 From a PowerShell window on your workstation, run the [Get-NetAdapter](https://technet.microsoft.com/library/JJ130867.aspx) cmdlet to list all available adapters.